Calculus for Middle School? Why Not?

 Keep asking, “Why?”
 In no time they can leave their calculators behind to answer, “What happens if you divide it by .005?
 By .00005?”

 (Now the key questions:) “Describe happens to the answer if you divide 23 by a number that keeps getting closer to zero.”
 This is another way to introduce the idea about things being infinitely large.

 And since you’re going to be infinitesimally close, you’d better be ready to answer the question, “So what happens if you divide by zero?”

 [Okay, dividing by zero gets into a whole new territory, but it’s so natural a question that one of those curious middle schoolers will be sure to ask.
 But please, don’t say, “You can’t divide by zero because it’s not allowed.”
 The instant reply will be, “But WHY?”
 I have another blog post that addresses this issue.
 Be prepared!]

-My point here is that you do not have to have a great deal of arithmetical and algebraic experience to talk about the ideas behind Calculus.
+My point here is that you do not have to have a great deal of arithmetical, geometrical, or algebraic experience to talk about the fundamental ideas of Calculus.
 As a Calculus teacher for many years, I would have been thrilled if more of my students had come to their first class having played around with the ideas of limits, infinitesimals, infinity, and so on.

 Brains can (and should!) be boggled as soon as students can understand the basic concepts.
 If more students understood that mathematics is a science where we ask very thoughtful questions, more students would be intrigued by math rather than repelled.